 The first and most important question is whether or not you are liable to pay income taxes in France.
 If you are legally resident in France, you must declare your global income on your annual French tax return, and you will be liable for French income tax on your earnings.

-However, there are certain situations in which non-residents may also be liable for French income tax or occasions where French residents may pay their income tax in a foreign country depending upon the double-tax treaty between said countries.
+However, there are certain situations in which non-residents may also be liable for French income tax, or occasions where French residents may pay their income tax in a foreign country depending upon the double tax treaty between the countries concerned.

 See our guide to Understanding French Tax – Are You Tax Resident in France?